solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ancestor slots sent is hard coded at 81000, because that's 400ms * 81000 = 9
 hours, we assume most restart decisions to be made in 9 hours.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
-If enough validators failed to restart within 9 hours, then use the old restart method.
+If enough validators failed to restart within 9 hours, then fallback to the manual, interactive cluster restart method.

 The fields of LastVotedForkSlots are: